Canada Meets Sweden!

 The Nova Lumberjacks Society is a registered non profit in the Province of Nova Scotia (reg # 3295101) which was founded in 2016 with the mandate of “growing and promoting lumberjack sports and its athletes.
 We do this by hosting events and by supporting fundraising initiates such as this.
 The NLS is “home base” for the fundraising done for Team Canada in efforts to travel to the World Championships.
 All funds will be used to help support the team’s travel to Sweden and accommodations during competition.
 It will be split evenly between committed members of Team Canada.
 It will be withdrawn before traveling to Europe and the Nova Lumberjacks society will write a cheque to each competitor.

-Thank you, Nova Lumberjacks Society, on behalf of Team Canada
+Nova Lumberjacks Society, on behalf of Team Canada Meet the Team

 Ryan got introduced to the sport in university and began competing in competitive axe throwing competitions in 2006 in British Columbia.
 Ryan founded the Nova Lumberjacks Society (NLS) in 2016 in an effort to grow and promote lumberjack sports.
 The NLS has organized the Canadian Axe Throwing Championships and Nova Scotia Lumberjack Championships and is now aiding in this fund raising initiative for the Canadian Axe Throwing Team headed to the World Championships in Sweden.
 Ryan finished 7th overall at the 2018 Canadian Axe Throwing Championships and finished 33rd overall at the 2016 World Axe Throwing Championship; both finishes he’s hoping to improve on in 2019.